maxz1985/docs/Writerside/topics/Custom-Identity-Broker-Access-To-AWS.md

 Useful when you have to give users authenticated by **your own** identity provider access to AWS under a designated role.

-If your organization uses SAML-compatible Identity provider, no broker is required.
+If your organization uses a SAML-compatible Identity provider, no broker is required.

 `DecodeAuthorizationMessage` API decodes additional information about the authorization status of a request.
 Does not get tokens or credentials.